Writing Your Living Legacy (TM)

 For those who think they have no desire to write a book … well … this is for you, too.
 I’m hoping to instill a reason to at least make notes.
 Not simply journal notes – those are subtly different – although they can be helpful for an overall project.

 Begin with your typical memoir stuff – where you grew up, went to school, got your first job.
 Just to get the juices flowing.
 In addition to stating simple facts, add a colorful memory.
 OK, I’ll go first.

 A cousin recently shared one of his poignant memories of my mother.
 It was completely out of the blue, and

 I entered my cousin’s memory into my outline of general events surrounding the year or so in question, and my thoughts about that time.

 Now, it’s part of a Living Legacy …

-Have you ever told a funny story to one of your kids or grandkids from when you were their age, about your mom and dad?
+Have you ever told a funny story about your mom or dad to one of your kids or grandkids from when you were their age?
 How about a terrific summer trip to the beach or the zoo that was particularly memorable?
 Or did you relay a poignant tale of how you and your spouse met?

 Probably … we all tell the tales at family gatherings, and laugh or cry or shake our heads in mock disbelief … and go on about our lives.
 It’s time.
 You need to take a few moments as often as possible, as soon as possible, and jot down the stories that breathe life into the names on your family tree, before they’re lost forever.